nicklockwood/layout/README.md

         }
     }

-For simple layouts, option 1 is a convenient solution that avoids the need for an external file.
-For more complex layouts, option 2 is recommended, as it allows for *live reloading*, which can significantly reduce development time.
-To use option 2, the file must be located inside the application resource bundle.
+Use option 1 for layouts generated in code.
+Use option 2 for XML layout files located inside the application resource bundle.

-Option 3 can be used to load a layout from an arbitrary URL, which can be either a local file or remotely hosted.
-This is useful if you need to develop directly on a device, because you can host the layout file on your Mac and connect to it from the device.
-It's also potentially useful in production for hosting layouts in a CMS system, however note that `loadLayout(withContentsOfURL:)` offers limited control over caching, etc. so for production purposes it may be better to download the XML template to a local cache location first and then load it from there.
+Option 3 can be used to load a layout from an arbitrary URL, which can be either a local file or remotely-hosted.
+This is useful if you need to develop directly on a device, because you can host the layout file on your Mac and then connect to it from the device to allow reloading of changes without recompiling the app.
+It's also potentially useful in production for hosting layouts in some kind of CMS system.

+**Note:** The `loadLayout(withContentsOfURL:)` offers limited control over caching, etc. so if you intend to host your layouts remotely, it may be better to download the XML template to a local cache location first and then load it from there.

 ## Live Reloading

 The `LayoutViewController` provides a number of helpful features to improve your development productivity, most notably the *red box* debugger and the *live reloading* option.

-When running in DEBUG mode, if the Layout framework throws an error during XML parsing, node mounting or updating, the `LayoutViewController` will detect it and display the *red box*, which is a full-screen overlay displaying the error message along with a reload button.
+If the Layout framework throws an error during XML parsing, node mounting or updating, the `LayoutViewController` will detect it and display the *red box*, which is a full-screen overlay displaying the error message along with a reload button.
 Pressing reload will reset the layout state and re-load the layout.

-When running in the simulator, if you press the reload button, `LayoutViewController` will attempt to find the original source XML file for the layout and reload that instead of the static version bundled into the compiled app.
+When you load an XML layout file in the iOS Simulator, the Layout framework will attempt to find the original source XML file for the layout and load that instead of the static version bundled into the compiled app.
 This means that you can go ahead and fix the error in your XML file, then reload it *without restarting the simulator, or recompiling the app*.

 You can reload at any time, even if there was no error, by pressing Cmd-R in the simulator (not in Xcode itself). `LayoutViewController` will detect that key combination and reload the XML, provided that it is the current first responder on screen.

-**Note:** This only works for changes you make to the layout XML file, not to Swift code changes in your view controller, or other resources such as images.
+**Note:** This only works for changes you make to the layout XML file itself, not to Swift code changes in your view controller, or other resources such as images.

 This live reloading feature, combined with the gracious handling of errors, means that it should be possible to do most of your interface development without needing to recompile the app.
 This can be a significant productivity boost.